 We create individual walking holidays to suit you, so just as there are no 'standard' walks at Encounter Walking so there are no 'standard' price lists.
 Fixed prices only mean you are pushed into a 'fixed' holiday and we don't do those!
 Instead, if you request a quote from us you will know exactly what your individual walk will cost BEFORE you book and you will also be confident that everything you want is included in the quoted price.

 To request a quote costs nothing and there is no commitment to book - so do try us!
 We usually have quotes emailed back to you within a few days and these documents are very detailed with accommodation choices, website links to the accommodations, route descriptions, daily walking grade and mileage, travel info to the trail and of course a guaranteed price to consider.
 All for the specific walk YOU want.

-Between £80 and £100 per person per day based on sharing a double or twin bed ensuite room
+Between £85 and £110 per person per day based on 2 walkers sharing a double or twin bed ensuite room with luggage transfers

-Between £95 and £125 per person per day based on a single walker with sole occupancy rooms
+Between £125 and £160 per person per day based on a single walker with sole occupancy rooms and luggage transfers

 1 - The time of year you are walking - The low season (outside of May to August) is generally cheaper than the peak months.